sieren/QSyncthingTray/README.md

 ## Features

 + Shows number of connections at a glance.
-+ Traffic statistics about incoming, outgoing and total throughput.
++ Traffic statistics and graphs about incoming, outgoing and total throughput.
 + Launches Syncthing and Syncthing-iNotifier if specified.
 + Quickly pause Syncthing with one click.
 + Last Synced Files - Quickly see the recently synchronised files and open their folder.